 prior to the start of the conference

 Approved April 2013

 Updated March 2018

 Student Support Philosophy

 In accordance with the mission of Science Atlantic, the organization and its Membership are committed to assisting students in promoting their skills and achievements, providing students with valuable opportunities, and ensuring students receive a valuable educational and student experience.

-The scope of this Policy includes students in all disciplines supported by Science Atlantic (Aquaculture & Fisheries, Biology, Chemistry, Computer Science, Earth Science, Environment, Nutrition and Foods, Mathematics & Statistics, Physics & Astronomy, and Psychology), and at all levels of study.
+The scope of this Policy includes students in all disciplines supported by Science Atlantic (Aquaculture and Fisheries, Biology, Chemistry, Computer Science, Earth Science, Environment, Nutrition and Foods, Mathematics and Statistics, Physics and Astronomy, and Psychology), and at all levels of study.